XML Input

 Is my XML data stored?

 Nope.
 Everything happens right in your browser.
-Your XML never leaves your computer – we don't even see it.
+Your XML Schema never leaves your computer – we don't even see it.

 How are XML elements handled?

 XML elements become Go structs.
 Attributes become struct fields, and nested elements become nested structs or references.
 Arrays become Go slices.
+Check out the XPath for more details.

 Can I use the generated Go code?

-Yes.
+XML Yes.
 The generated Go code is valid and ready to use.
 Drop it into your Go project and start using it.
 You may want to review and refine the structs for your specific use case.

 What about XML tags?

-You can enable XML tags in the configuration options.
+XML 1.0 Specification You can enable XML tags in the configuration options.
 This generates Go structs with XML tags for proper marshaling and unmarshaling with Go's encoding/xml package.

 Does it work with large XML files?